August 16, 2023

 Additional Voluntary Contributions are defined contribution pension arrangements offered by insurance companies or pension providers in Ireland.
 They allow the pension policyholder to contribute more than the minimum amount set out on their plan to enjoy more benefits at retirement.

-Employees can choose the rate at which they wish to make these additional contributions and claim tax relief, both of which are subject to Revenue limits.
+Your employees can choose the rate at which they wish to make these additional contributions and claim tax relief, both of which are subject to Revenue limits.

-The employee’s total entitlement at retirement is determined by combining their regular contributions, AVCs, and investment returns.
+Your employee’s total entitlement at retirement is determined by combining their regular contributions, AVCs, and investment returns.

 In Ireland, members of occupational pension schemes or superannuation schemes (offered to civil and public servants) can make AVCs only if their scheme permits.

-To make AVCs, you must:
+To make AVCs, your employees must:

-• Inform your payroll department.
+Inform your company’s payroll department.

 Another way to make AVCs is through a once-off lump sum payment.

-Revenue has capped the lump sum employees can contribute to top up their AVC fund at €200,000.
+Revenue has capped the lump sum your employees can contribute to top up their AVC fund at €200,000.

 But look: